WesKwong/WesKwong/README.md

 - 👋 Hi!
 I'm WesKwong.
-- 👨‍💻 I'm a computer major student of USTC
+- 👨‍💻 I'm a student of USTC major in computer science and technology.
 - ❤ About my **interest**
   - 🎧 Music
   - 🏃‍♂️ Sports